tidyverse/tidyverse.org/content/blog/parsnip-update-03-2022/index.md

 ### BART

-We've added a model function for the excellent Bayesian Additive Regression Trees (BART) and an engine for the [dbarts](https://github.com/vdorie/dbarts) package.
-The model is an ensemble of trees that are assembled using Bayesian estimation methods.
-It typically has very good predictive predictive performance and are also able to generate estimates of the predictive posterior variance, and prediction intervals.
+We've added a model function for the excellent Bayesian Additive Regression Trees (BART) approach and an engine for the [dbarts](https://github.com/vdorie/dbarts) package.
+The model is an ensemble of trees that is assembled using Bayesian estimation methods.
+It typically has very good predictive performance and is also able to generate estimates of the predictive posterior variance, and prediction intervals.

 A good overview of this model is: _Bayesian Additive Regression Trees: A Review and Look Forward_ ([pdf](https://par.nsf.gov/servlets/purl/10181031)).

 ### New engines

 Within parsnip, a `"glm"` engine was added for linear regression.
-An engine vale of `"brulee"` was added for linear, logistic, and multinomial regression as well as for neural networks. brulee is a new package for fitting models using torch (look for a blog post soon on this package).
+An engine vale of `"brulee"` was added for linear, logistic, and multinomial regression as well as for neural networks.
+The brulee package is a new, and is for fitting models using torch (look for a blog post soon on this package).

 As discussed below, the multilevelmod package adds a lot more engines for linear(ish) models, such as [`"gee"`](https://parsnip.tidymodels.org/reference/details_linear_reg_gee.html), [`"gls"`](https://parsnip.tidymodels.org/reference/details_linear_reg_gls.html), [`"lme"`](https://parsnip.tidymodels.org/reference/details_linear_reg_lme.html), [`"lmer"`](https://parsnip.tidymodels.org/reference/details_linear_reg_lmer.html), and [`"stan_glmer"`](https://parsnip.tidymodels.org/reference/details_linear_reg_stan_glmer.html).
 There are similar engines for logistic and Poisson regression.